nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

     1. First perform source coding, eliminating redundancy in representation of data
     2. Then perform error control coding, adding redundancy for protection

+### Transmission channels preview

+* In Chapter IV we will study Transmission Channels = mathematical model of how information is handled from the sender to the receiver

+* Each channel has a certain **capacity** value = the maximum amount of information than can be sent over the channel
+    * e.g. a channel may have capacity $C = 0.8$ bits

+* More about this in Chapter IV

 ### Shannon's noisy channel theorem (second theorem, channel coding theorem)

 * A coding rate is called **achievable** for a channel if, for that rate, there exists a coding and decoding